The Secret Saturdays: Beasts of the 5th Sun: Plot

+The game begins as Zak and Fiskerton are watching Weird World, where V.V.
+Argost talks about the Aztec's belief that there have been four suns in the past, with the fifth one being the current.
+Subsequently, Zak and his family foil Argost's attempted robbery of a facility to get information about cryptids such as the Adaro.
+Next, the family locates eight cryptid-attracting totems around the world.
+After fighting off more men with the help of an Orange-Eyes and using Fiskerton to navigate difficult terrain, Argost kidnaps the Orange-Eyes.
+Zak tries to catch up with Argost on Zon but to no avail.

-Back at the airship, Zak tries to convince his parents to go after Argost and the Orange Eyes, but Doc states that they have to beat Argost to the other Cryptids he's after.
-Doc states that he's manage to retrieve more data from what Van Rook Stole and they all fall into 8 Geographic locals.
+Back at the airship, Zak tries to convince his parents to go after Argost and the Orange Eyes, but Doc states that they have to beat Argost to the other cryptids he's after.
+Doc states that he has manage to retrieve more data from what Van Rook stole and they all fall into 8 Geographic locals.
 This makes Zak believe this has something to do with the Sun of the 8 Beasts and they move on to the nearest area in the pattern.
 At an active volcano where the next beast, the burning man, is supposed to live, Doc and Drew tell Zak to stay put, but he goes in after Pietro "Piecemeal" Maltese scares off Fiskerton and Komodo.
 After fighting through the Cryptids in the volcano and Piecemeal, the volcano is about to erupt with Piecemeal stealing the Burning Man apparently with the intention of eating him.
 Zak must run away with Zon.

-Zak studies Argost's ramblings from the intro and spots a cameo of the Azazel, a goat-like cryptid.
-Zak tells his parents but when they asked where Zak learned about the Azazel, he stated that he was studying when he found it.
-The family goes to Egypt to pick it up after a series a mini-games which mainly involves protecting the Azazel from the Blemyah.
-Doc Manages to Pick it up.

-Next the Saturday Family goes to China.
-Drew and Doc get caught up in studying the nearby temple and leaves Zak to look for the next Cryptid.
-Curiously Zon, Fiskerton, and Komodo are once again put under the spell of a totem until Drew broke them out of it.
-Zak encounters the Wampus cat, and Doyle, and it is made clear that Fuzen's mind controlled minions are after its evidence by putting it in a cage repeatedly.
+Zak studies Argost's ramblings from the intro and spots the Azazel, a goat-like cryptid.
+The family goes to Egypt to pick it up, and protect it from the Blemyah.
+Next, the Saturday family goes to China.
+Drew and Doc get caught up in studying the nearby temple and leave Zak to look for the Wampus cat.
+Zon, Fiskerton, and Komodo are once again put under the spell of a totem until Drew breaks them out of it.
 After Doyle and Zak free the cat, Doc comes in to pick it up.